Latest Trends in Swimming Pools to Prepare for Summer

 - Plunge pools – these provide even more efficient use of space than lap pools.
 With just enough area to swim on the spot with the assistance of water jets, they are able to fit almost anywhere.

 - Hydrotherapy jets – similar to those found in most spas and hot tubs, these jets are built into the walls of your swimming pool to add motion and circulation to the water and to soothe tired muscles after your workout.

 - Saltwater pools – while these are not new, they are making a comeback, due to their more natural feel and their ability to maintain a pools’ chemical balance without the need to use chlorine.

-- Tile mosaics – these are highly popular at the moment and are a great way to personalise your pool and add visual impact, whether you opt for a traditional pattern or go with a modern new image.
+- Mosaic tiles – these are highly popular at the moment and are a great way to personalise your pool and add visual impact, whether you opt for a traditional pattern or go with a modern new image.

 Creating the perfect pool setting

 Just as important as the structure itself is the backdrop your swimming pool is set in.
 Poolside design trends are changing all the time and some popular themes currently being explored include:

 - Outdoor living rooms – this involves extending the indoor/outdoor living concept beyond the patio to an outdoor kitchen and all exposed living areas, where guests can enjoy a relaxing dip and a great meal without needing to venture indoors.

-- Poolside lighting – outdoor living can be enjoyed at night with the addition of task and mood lighting both in and around the pool and more often lately, with the use of flame-based features such as fire bowls, braziers and fire pits to add a primal feel to the poolside experience.
+- Poolside lighting – outdoor living can be enjoyed at night with the addition of task and mood lighting both in and around the pool and more often lately, with the use of flame-based features such as spike lights, fire bowls, braziers and fire pits to add a primal feel to the poolside experience.

 - Water features – these are popular additions which add the sensory element of moving water to your swimming experience.
 Fountains, waterfalls and rain walls are increasingly being used to not only create sensory delights for the eyes and ears but also to keep pool water circulating.